The White Stripes Elephant

 2003, 8.5/10

-Other elements of diversity on Elephant include Meg getting her first lead vocal on ‘In The Cold Cold Night’, bearing a close resemblance to The Velvet Underground’s drummer Mo Tucker.
-The so sincere that it’s insincere ‘I Want To Be The Boy’ pays homage to seventies AOR.
-Perhaps most revolutionary of all, there’s an actual bass-line in the singles ‘Seven Nation Army’ and ‘The Hardest Button to Button’, although Jack claims that the bass sound was created on guitar.
+Other elements of diversity on Elephant include Meg getting her first lead vocal on ‘In The Cold Cold Night’, recalling The Velvet Underground’s drummer Mo Tucker.
+The so-sincere-that-it’s-insincere ‘I Want To Be The Boy’ pays homage to seventies AOR.
+Most revolutionary of all, there’s are actual basslines in the singles ‘Seven Nation Army’ and ‘The Hardest Button to Button’, although Jack claims that the bass sound was created on guitar.
 And there are still plenty of cracking guitar riffs, like ‘Black Math’ and ‘There’s No Home For You Here’.

 The group’s refusal to take themselves seriously in the face of success with such a playful record is refreshing.